Avnerus/ma_thesis/thesis.md

 Web components are now supported by all modern browsers, including mobile browsers for iOS and Android, with only some bugs remaining in Apple's Safari as of summer 2019^[https://caniuse.com/#search=web%20components].
 In most cases, the lack of support could also be compensated by the use polyfills: external libraries that patch the browser in places where functionalities are missing.

 As much as web components simplify the world of reusable components, their direct use is not entirely simple and introduces some development overhead for rather mundane tasks.
 For this reason, several helper libraries have emerged, simplifying the use of web components.
-The library Hybrids JS^[https://hybrids.js.org/] stands out as an extraordinarily simple, functional and elegant companion for creating web components, therefore it as chosen for the development of HITODAMA components.
+The library Hybrids JS^[https://hybrids.js.org/] stands out as an extraordinarily simple, functional and elegant companion for creating web components.
+It is nominated for a Javascript open source award as "Breakthrough project" for 2019^[https://osawards.com/javascript/] and has been steadily growing in popularity without an increasing bloat.
+Therefore, it was chosen for the development of HITODAMA's web platform.
 Most of the web components were used in the controller client rather than the avatar, but in the future the avatar (the robot's display), but in the future the avatar would be migrated to only use web components as well. [@Tbl:web-components] lists available components and their function:

 +---------------------------+--------------------------------+---------------------------------------+
 | Component                 | Target client                  | Function                              |